jamisoncrawford/hancock/README.md

 * Permanent PDF Rotation
 * Text-Readable Conversion via Optical Character Recognition (OCR)

+### File Suffixes

 Rotated PDFs are available in the "Rotated PDFs" folder of the master repository.
 File names contain suffix `_r`.

 Text-readable PDFs are available in the "OCR PDFs" folder of the master repository.
 File names contain suffix `_rocr`.

+### OCR Engine Settings

-**OCR Engine Settings:** The following parameters were selected using Foxit PhantomPDF:
+The following parameters were selected using Foxit PhantomPDF:

 * All Pages
 * English